 Morel mushrooms in Saskatchewan

 Morel mushrooms are a prized delicacy found in Saskatchewan’s boreal forests, and they can be particularly abundant in burned areas the year after a wildfire.
-Last year’s record-setting wildfire season set the stage for a potential bumper morel crop this spring, and for more pickers heading north.
+If you're planning to head north to pick mushrooms, there are a few things you should keep in mind.

 In Saskatchewan, morels usually appear for six or seven weeks, from about mid-May to mid-July.
 One-year-old burns are likely places to find morels, although they do grow on other sites.
-See the 2015 wildfire maps for more information.
+See recent wildfire maps for more information.

 Harvesting morel mushrooms